seonWKim/blog_os/README.md

               common characters
             - 2 code unit(4 bytes) for characters outside the BMP, known as supplementary characters
         - Not backward compatible with ASCII

+- `volatile` crate
+  - Used to ensure that reads and writes to a memory location are not optimized away by the compiler
+  - Reasons for using it
+    - Prevent compiler optimization
+      - compiler might optimize away reads and writes to memory locations that it deems unnecessary
+    - Memory Mapped I/O
+      - ensuring that every read and writes are performed
+    - Concurrency
+      - ensuring that changes are visible to different threads or interrupt handlers